jmatlock/MatrixClockPlus/README.md

 ### To be done for MVP version 1:
 - [x] Display the time and date.
-- [ ] Display the current weather (from openweathermap.org). :construction:
+- [x] Display the current weather (from openweathermap.org).
+- [x] Display "days until" events that have been configured on the device.

+### To be done for advanced versions:
 - [ ] Display the weather forecast.
-- [ ] Display "days until" events that have been configured on the device. :construction:

-### To be done for advanced versions:
 - [ ] Show news headlines from scraped news sites.
 - [ ] Provide an alarm function (configuration means TBD)
 - [ ] Setup an MQTT Server to be used for passing configuration or data